hemilabs/heminetwork/api/protocol/README.md

-# RPC Protocol
+# 👉 RPC Protocol

-The RPC protocol used by Hemi's daemons is WebSocket-based and uses JSON-encoded request/responses.
+The **RPC protocol** used by Hemi's daemons is WebSocket-based and uses **JSON-encoded requests/responses**.

-The JSON data sent over WebSocket connections are called a "messages".
+The JSON data sent over WebSocket connections are referred to as **"messages"**.

+---
-## Message format
+## 📩 Message Format

-An RPC message has the format:
+Every RPC message has the following format:

 ```json
 {